Joey Kern: Career

 His feature film debut came in 1999 with the film Die Jungfrau (The Virgin), an Austrian film shot in Austria, Greece and Egypt that cast Kern out of New York City.
-He had a guest appearance on the HBO series Sex and the City followed by a role in the Broken Lizards 2001 movie Super Troopers as one of the stoners.
+He had a guest appearance on the HBO series Sex and the City followed by a role in the Broken Lizard 2001 movie Super Troopers as one of the stoners.
 He had a few more roles in some indie films but his career picked up a little in 2002 with the movie Cabin Fever and then in 2003 when Grind was released.
-At one point, he had 5 movies in post-production, including The Sasquatch Gang (released in 2007), All the Days Before Tomorrow, and One Part Sugar.
+At one point, he had 5 movies in post-production, including The Sasquatch Gang (released in 2007), All the Days Before Tomorrow, and Just Add Water (2008).

 In 2007, Kern co-hosted a week of Attack of the Show on G4.
 In 2010, he appeared in the TV movie, Playing with Guns, alongside Danny Masterson.

 In 2016, Kern was cast in a recurring role on TNT's new drama series Good Behavior, starring Michelle Dockery, which ran two seasons.
 In 2017, Kern wrote, directed, and starred in Big Bear, which is based on his broken engagement to actress Ginnifer Goodwin.

 Personal life

 He began dating Ginnifer Goodwin in April 2009.
 The couple announced their engagement December 24, 2010.
 They announced their break-up on May 20, 2011.

+His brother is Broadway actor Kevin Kern.